paoliniluis/metagraph/README.md

 Simply pass the --fields argument to the script.
 I added this but it's not being used at all, for now

+### I want to get only the cards from a single database

+Use the --database-list parameter, which accepts as a parameter a comma separated list of databases.
+For example, if you use "--database-list 1,3,5,10", it will get only the questions from those databases only (please take into account that this won't make the process faster, it only ignores the questions from those databases when it runs)

+### The script ignores the archived cards

+Starting from the new version (Jan-2024), the script does not write the cards on the archive.
+If you want to get which cards are archived, use the flag --no-skip-archived

 ## How to visualize a node chart in Neo4j

 ```